Rishi Sunak gets a respite after UK lawmakers vote in favor of the Rwanda migration bill

 The plan has already cost the government at least 240 million pounds ($300 million) in payments to Rwanda, which agreed in 2022 to process and settle hundreds of asylum-seekers a year from the U.K. Sunak believes that will deter migrants from making the hazardous journeys and break the business model of people-smuggling gangs.

-The plan has faced multiple legal challenges, and last month Britain's top court ruled it illegal, saying Rwanda isn't a safe destination for refugees.
+The plan has faced multiple legal challenges, and Britain's top court ruled last month that it was illegal, saying Rwanda isn't a safe destination for refugees.
 In response, Britain and Rwanda signed a treaty pledging to strengthen protections for migrants.
-Sunak's government argues that the treaty allows it to pass a law declaring Rwanda a safe destination, regardless of the Supreme Court ruling.
+Sunak's government argues that the treaty allows it to pass a law declaring that Rwanda is a safe destination, regardless of the Supreme Court ruling.

 The law, if approved by Parliament, would allow the government to “disapply” sections of U.K. human rights law when it comes to Rwanda-related asylum claims.